Skip to main content

 • change [tools.web] when the blocker is URL policy, private-host policy, redirects, timeout, or allowed and blocked domains

-Built-In Web And Browser Policy
+Built-In Web And Browse Policy

 [tools.web]